Þorsteinn Þorsteinsson: Life and career

 Þorsteinn Þorsteinsson was born at Brú in Biskupstungur, in Árnessýsla, the youngest of six children.
 The poet Tómas Guðmundsson was a cousin.
 He graduated in 1902 from Menntaskólinn í Reykjavík, then earned a Candid.
 Polit. degree in economics from the University of Copenhagen in 1906, the fourth Icelander to major in the field.
 He started work at the Icelandic Department of Industry and Transportation, transferred in 1909 to the Department of Finance, and then on January 1, 1914 became director of the newly created Bureau of Statistics, where he continued working until his retirement in 1950.
 He also taught economics part-time at the Commercial College of Iceland from 1916 to 1929 and was an examiner in the subject at the University of Iceland beginning in 1941.

 He sat on several boards and was a founder and first president of the Icelandic Association of Economists (Félag hagfræðinga).

-Þorsteinn was married to Guðrún Geirsdóttir, daughter of Geir T. Zoëga, the rector of Menntaskólinn í Reykjavík; she died in 1955.
+Þorsteinn was married to Guðrún Geirsdóttir Zoëga (1887–1955) daughter of Geir T. Zoëga, the rector of Menntaskólinn í Reykjavík.
 They had five children.
 He died in Reykjavík.